 U.S. Children Statistics

-The data in this story shows population counts of children, broken up by various characteristics.
+The data in this story shows population counts of children in United States, broken up by various characteristics.

 How many U.S. children live in different types of families?

 How are U.S. children related to their heads of household?

 Among householders' own children, the population is divided as follows: